marklearst/skydio-autonomy-widget/README.md

 Use PascalCase for components, camelCase for props, and kebab-case for file names.

 **Commit Messages:**
-Follow [Conventional Commits](https://www.conventionalcommits.org/) for all PRs.
+Follow [Conventional Commits](https://www.conventionalcommits.org/) for all commits/PRs.

-> **Tip:** See the "Best Practices" and "Storybook Design System Documentation" sections above for architectural and UI guidelines.

 ---